- Cheapest non-owner car insurance companies in New Hampshire

 Best non-owner car insurance in New Hampshire

-While State Farm is the top choice, Geico and Progressive are also great options for non-owner coverage.
+Although State Farm came out on top, GEICO and Progressive are also excellent choices for providing non-owner coverage.

 To find the best non-owner car insurance companies in New Hampshire, we looked at several factors, including how many complaints each company receives, financial stability and average rates.
 We used rate data from Quadrant Information Services as well as third-party ratings from J.D.
-Power, AM Best and the National Association of Insurance Commissioners (NAIC).
+Power, AM Best and the National Association of Insurance Commissioners.

 Company | Average annual premium | J.D.
 Power | NAIC | AM Best | Overall score |